campus-resource-scheduler-project/campus-resource-scheduler-project.github.io/index.md

   providers.tsx # Session providers.

   components/
-    AddContactForm.tsx # The React Hook Form for adding contacts.

-    AddNoteForm.tsx # The React Hook Form for adding notes.
+    AddResourceForm.tsx # The React Hook Form for adding resources.

-    ContactCard.tsx # The component for each contact card.
+    AvailableEquipment.tsx # The Equipment page.

-    ContactCardAdmin.tsx # The component for each contact card in the admin contacts overview page.
+    AvailableRooms.tsx # The rooms page.

-    EditContactForm.tsx # The Edit Contact Form.
+    EditResourceForm.tsx # The Edit Resources Form.

+    FilterSidebarEquipment.tsx # The sidebar filter for the Equipment page.

+    FilterSidebarRooms.tsx # The sidebar filter for the Rooms page.

     Footer.tsx # The application footer.